ZohaibBhatti05/MMX/README.md

 # MegamanX-PPO
 Proof of concept project for training PPO agents to play the Super Famicom game Megaman X.

-Agent that can consistently beat the intro stage included.
-Learning was shaky and done over multiple runs with some changes made to the overall program throughout.
+Agent that can pretty consistently beat the intro stage included.
+Agent was trained in one go for 20 million frames, with agents placed at different points in the intro stage.
+See demos for agent and video of that agent.

-Training took ~75 million frames to consistently beat the intro stage.
-First success was (I think?) abour 50 million frames in.
+(Note that training with the agent restarting the stage on death takes *ages*, I tested about 65 million frames before it can play well)

-Will update when results are completely reproducable and checkpointing is done properly (rather than just saving the agent and pretending to start again)
+Will update with other stages in near future.